 Not many people know exactly what type of transmission they have.

-In fact, most people think there are only two types: manual and automatic.
+In fact, most people think that there are only two types of transmission: manual and automatic.

 While these are the two main types, there is more to each type than just that distinction.